“Ship loaded with liquefied gas arrives in Cuba to tackle fuel crisis”

 Checking and control before unloading

-As established in the protocols in these cases, the quality of the fuel was checked and controlled after the arrival of the ship at the port.
+As established in the protocols in these cases, the quality of the fuel was checked and controlled following the arrival of the ship at the port.
 As soon as the indicated amount is unloaded in the eastern part of Cuba, the ship will continue its journey to Havana.
 Once it arrives at the port of the Cuban capital, then the distribution of liquefied gas will begin in the western half of the country.

 This is not the first time that Cubans face critical situations regarding the distribution of much-needed fuel for cooking food.
 At the beginning of this year, they also had to adopt alternatives to alleviate the crisis.

 The same thing happened last March, in Havana the queues to access liquefied gas crossed several blocks.
 The other provinces of the Island suffered exactly the same scenario.
-What was new, from the negative point of view, was that people made long lines but were not sure about the availability of fuel.
+What was new, from the negative point of view, was that people made long lines but were not sure regarding the availability of fuel.

 1682630374